- Home

 They are brave and dedicated to their work, but they are also friendly with people.

-Finnish Lapphunds bark a fair amount.
-They’re not aggressive but will bark to let you know strangers are near.
-If barking becomes problematic with these dogs, it’s most likely because the dogs are bored.
+The Finnish Lapphund's temperament is not aggressive but will bark to let you know strangers are near.
+If barking becomes problematic with these dogs, it's most likely because the dogs are bored.

 Lapphunds like being with their pack and can become destructive and disobedient if isolated.
 These dogs should not be left in a yard or alone for a long time.

-The breed gets along well with children and other dogs with good socialization, and cats are usually welcome without much of a fuss.
+The breed gets along well with children and other dogs with good socialization.
+Finnish Lapphunds are also usually good with cats.

 Fair warning: Finnish Lapphunds will probably chase your smaller animals, so it's best to keep them separated.

 As with most herding breeds, Lapphunds are intelligent, quick-thinking dogs accustomed to working independently.
-They can be trained and learn quickly but may also be stubborn at times.
+The Finnish Lapphund's personality typically results in them being trained and learning quickly but they may also be stubborn at times.

 Exercise Needs